 11. Test dates

 High school teachers can reschedule a test that clashes with the school’s activities, multiple times.
-But in college, a professor can fix test and proceed with it even though it conflicts with the school’s events or other courses.
+But in college, a professor can fix the test and proceed with it even though it conflicts with the school’s events or other courses.

 12. Class population